-You might plan to place an egg salad in an aluminum foil or isolated lunch box until you have the option of refrigeration.
+You should place the egg salad in an aluminum foil or an isolated lunch box until you have the option of refrigeration.
 This method will keep your food healthy outside the refrigerator for about 5 hours.
 This is the perfect way to store the remaining salads.

 Frequently Asked Questions About How Long Does Egg Salad Last

 Although many details have been given out, I understand that they do not always cover all the essentials.
 Some rare problems can entirely arise that can confuse you in the kitchen.